Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Introduction

 where, for each $i\in \{1, \dots, n\}$, $A_i\colon \mathcal{H} \rightrightarrows \mathcal{H}$ is a maximally monotone operator, for each $k\in \{1, \dots, r\}$, $B_k\colon \mathcal{G}_k \rightrightarrows \mathcal{G}_k$ is a maximally monotone operator and $L_k\colon \mathcal{H}\rightarrow \mathcal{G}_k$ is a bounded linear operator with adjoint operator $L_k^*$, and for each $j\in \{1, \dots, p\}$, $C_j\colon \mathcal{H}\to \mathcal{H}$ is either a cocoercive operator, or a monotone and Lipschitz continuous operator.
 Problem \eqref{primal_prob} arises in a wide range of applications, including location problems \cite{BH13}, image reconstruction \cite{ChamP11}, and signal processing \cite{ComP11}.
 The associated dual inclusion in the sense of Attouch--Th{\'e}ra \cite{AT96} is

 When $n\neq 0$, $r=0$, and $p=0$, problem~\eqref{primal_prob} reduces to finding a zero in the sum of finitely many maximally monotone operators that are potentially set-valued.
 The most well-known algorithm for the classical case $n=2$ is the \emph{Douglas--Rachford algorithm} \cite{DR56}.
 Recently, a splitting algorithm was proposed for $n=3$ by Ryu \cite{Ryu20}, while a different resolvent splitting for the general case $n\geq 2$ was introduced by Malitsky and Tam \cite{MT23}.
 The latter work was then extended into a framework \cite{Tam23} that covers these algorithms.
 In the setting when $n \neq 0$, $r=0$, and $p \neq 0$, the problems involve not only maximally monotone operators but also single-valued operator which can be used directly by forward evaluations.
-When $n=1$ and $p=1$, the \emph{forward-backward algorithm} \cite{LM79} and the \emph{forward-backward-forward algorithm}~\cite{Tseng00} are usually applied if $C$ is cocoercive or $C$ is monotone and Lipschitz continuous, respectively.
+When $n=1$ and $p=1$, the \emph{forward-backward algorithm} \cite{LM79} is typically used when $C$ is cocoercive, while the \emph{forward-backward-forward algorithm}~\cite{Tseng00} and the \emph{forward-reflected-backward algorithm} \cite{MT20} are commonly applied when $C$ is monotone and Lipschitz continuous.
 Moreover, the authors of \cite{AMTT23} developed a \emph{distributed forward-backward algorithm} for the case where $n\geq 2$, $p=n-1$, and each $C_j$ is cocoercive, as well as a second algorithm for $n\geq 3$, $p=n-2$, and each $C_j$ monotone and Lipschitz continuous.
-Recently, the \emph{forward-backward algorithms devised by graphs} in \cite{ACL24} and a class of algorithms in \cite{ACGN25} effectively characterized methods that use only individual resolvent evaluations and direct evaluations of cocoercive operators, while a general approach to distributed operator splitting \cite{DTT25} addresses the situations where the single-valued operators may not be cocoercive.
+Recently, the \emph{forward-backward algorithms devised by graphs} in \cite{ACL24} and a class of algorithms in \cite{ACGN25} effectively characterized methods that use only individual resolvent evaluations and direct evaluations of cocoercive operators, while a general approach to distributed operator splitting \cite{DTT26} addresses the situations where the single-valued operators may not be cocoercive.